 What is a term?

-• How often interest is paid (e.g. quarterly, annually, at maturity etc.)
+• how often interest is paid (e.g. quarterly, annually, at maturity etc.)

-• How much you’re depositing (sometimes)
+• the amount you're depositing

 What terms are available?